mikecroucher/awesome-MATLAB/README.md

 * [Chebfun](http://www.chebfun.org/) - Chebfun is an open-source package for computing with functions to about 15-digit accuracy.
 * [IFISS](http://www.maths.manchester.ac.uk/~djs/ifiss/) - IFISS is a graphical package for the interactive numerical study of incompressible flow problems which can be run under Matlab or Octave.
 * [Wavelab](http://statweb.stanford.edu/~wavelab/Wavelab_850/index_wavelab850.html) - WaveLab is a collection of Matlab functions that have been used by the authors and collaborators to implement a variety of algorithms related to wavelet analysis.

+## Games

+*Fully playable games developed in MATLAB.*

+* [2048](http://uk.mathworks.com/matlabcentral/fileexchange/46124-2048-matlab-edition) - 2048 is a game originally created by Gabriele Cirulli.
+This is a MATLAB implementation of the game.
+* [Flappy bird](http://uk.mathworks.com/matlabcentral/fileexchange/45795-flappy-bird-for-matlab) - As one of the most popular games on app stores before being taken down, Flappy Bird does not need any further introduction.
+Now, it has come back alive, on MATLAB.

 ## Hardware